 The downside to going to a therapy center or clinic for physiotherapy is in the travel time.
-Some people
+Some

-might not spend all that much time on the road but there are other patients who might need to wake up
+might not spend all that much time on the road but there are other patients who might need to

 early to make it to their physiotherapy session or child speech therapy appointment.
-Not only that,
+Not only

-being on the road exposes patients to stressors such as being stuck in traffic or long car rides which
+being on the road exposes patients to stressors such as being stuck in traffic or long car rides

 can alter their mood and become a hurdle during therapy.